 - Cortisol: Gives the body extra energy to cope with the stress, it increases memory function and lowers sensitivity to pain.
 However, the body needs a rest period after cortisol has been released in a stress-related situation.
 If a person is suffering, from adrenal fatigue rarely gets to have the ‘rest period’, over time less and less cortisol is produced.

 - Adrenaline: Probably the most well-known stress response hormone.
 This gives us the initial burst of energy needed to respond to stress.
-Once again, adrenal fatigue will affect the amount of this hormone and therefore, the response to stress is reduced.
+Once

 - Norepinephrine: This hormone helps the brain to focus on the stress.
 Without this active hormone, the response to stress could be described as lethargic.